fandogh/nuxt-helpers/README.md

 **Notes**

 - Also see [hapi-nuxt](https://github.com/fandogh/hapi-nuxt) which is compatible with with plugin.
-- More usage examples and bundles (including docker+nginx) comming soon.

 # Bootstrap
 With [bootstrap-vue](https://github.com/bootstrap-vue/bootstrap-vue) you can easily use standard bootstrap 4 components with your app.